-Jyotish Shastra or Vedic Astrology is perhaps one of the oldest astrology in the world.
+Jyotish Shastra, or Vedic Astrology, is perhaps one of the oldest astrology in the world.
 It is much more than a simple divination system.
-It is a great Vidya (Spiritual Science), which is deeply embedded in a profound philosophy of life.
+It is a great Vidya (Spiritual Science), deeply embedded in a profound philosophy of life.
 It is also known as Vedic astrology or Hindu Astrology.

 #1.
 The Origin of Jyotish Shastra

 Jyotish Shastra emerged in the context of the Vedas, the ancient holy book of Hindus.
 According to Veda, Joytisha means (light of god or “Ish”).
-It basically complemented this worldview in its attempt to shine the divine light on the individual’s life.
-So it endeavours to dispel the darkness of illusion and assist the person to understand the purpose of the soul’s present incarnation.
+It complemented this worldview in its attempt to shine the divine light on the individual’s life.
+So it endeavors to dispel the darkness of illusion and assist the person in understanding the purpose of the soul’s present incarnation.

 #2.
 Modern Astrology

-The credit for modernization of Vedic astrology goes to Rishi Parashara and Rishi Jaimini.
-It was Rishi Parashara who wrote Jyotish Shastra, a book which describes the rules and regulations to make astrological predictions.
-Further, Rishi Jaimini, who was a student of Ved Vyasa, compiled some important notes on Vedic astrology.
+The credit for the modernization of Vedic astrology goes to Rishi Parashara and Rishi Jaimini.
+Rishi Parashara wrote Jyotish Shastra, a book that describes the rules and regulations for making astrological predictions.
+Further, Rishi Jaimini, a student of Ved Vyasa, compiled some important notes on Vedic astrology.

 #3.
 Its Difference with Western Astrology